dennisdevio/milestone-project-4/README.md

 - [GitHub](https://github.com/) - you can find it at [this link](https://tetrapak-dev.github.io/milestone-project-4/)

 ### Hosting Platforms
-The website was depolyed on Heroku  while the static files are hosted on Amazon Web Services.
+The website was deployed on Heroku while the static files are hosted on Amazon Web Services.

 #### Bugs Left
 - I had troubles with getting the secret keys variables for Stripe and Django to work properly on the development server but it works on the live site so I left it and did not get to the bottom of it.